Skip to main content

 Regional Broadcasting - Local Updates Folder

 Once broadcasts are completed, the affected entities are sent to the target devices in the form of a zip file.
-They are then downloaded by the devices and these zip files exist in the Updates Folder.
-This is further explained in the "Local Updates Folder" sub-section under "Broadcast Status".
+These zip files are downloaded by the devices and exist in the Updates Folder (C:\[ENACTOR_HOME]\pos\Updates).

 Data Broadcaster

-This is used to manually distribute specific data to selected devices in the Estate utilizing Predefined Broadcasts while also managing the timing selection of data distribution.
+The Data Broadcaster is used to manually distribute specific data to selected devices in the estate, utilising Predefined Broadcasts while also managing the timing of data distribution.
 The Data Broadcaster application broadcasts data based on the information specified in the selected Predefined Broadcast.

-Alternatively, Data Broadcaster Maintenance can also be accessed through the Predefined Broadcast, by selecting the Broadcast icon of the corresponding predefined broadcast as shown below:
+Alternatively, the Data Broadcaster can be accessed directly from the Predefined Broadcast Maintenance list by selecting the Broadcast (arrow) icon on the corresponding predefined broadcast row.

 ConfigurationDescription